Information for Geneticists and Genetic Counsellors about Malignant Hyperthermia (MH)

 Many RYR1 variants have been found in MH and non-MH susceptible individuals.
-Currently the EMHG assigns causality to variants that meet the following criteria:
+The EMHG has developed a scoring matrix for pathogenicity prediction http://www.emhg.org/genetics

 1. Hopkins PM RH, Snoeck MM, Girard T, Glahn KPE, Ellis FR, Müller CR, Urwyler A on behalf of the European Malignant Hyperthermia Group.
 The European Malignant Hyperthermia Group guidelines for the investigation of malignant hyperthermia susceptibility.
 Br J Anaesth 2015; 115: 531-9